-They can produce a bite at any time of the year when used properly and fishermen who understand the differences and advantages of each type of crankbait can have much greater success than others.
+They can produce a bite at any time of the year when used properly and fishermen who understand the differences and advantages of the different kinds of crankbaits can have much greater success than others.

 Choosing the right crankbait rod is also important as they tend to fish better when using a more moderate action rather than a fast one.

 One of the biggest advantages to using crankbaits is that anglers can cover large expanses of water.
 Crankbaits also allow fishermen to explore variable depths to target fish at a specific location.

 Crankbaits are produced in every kind of shape, size and color you can imagine, but we want to take a closer look at 5 of the most commonly-used crankbaits in order to help anglers better understand the differences between them, and also to know when and where to use them to fill their bag.